CITI Training FAQ List

 6. How does CITI work?

 Users can log into the CITI site under the John Carroll affiliation by creating a new user name and password.
-Faculty sponsors of student research should complete the IRB Researcher module with the addition of the student research module.
+Faculty sponsors of student research should complete the IRB Researchers and Sponsors course with the addition of the “Students in Research” elective module.

-The course for each learner group is comprised of several short modules.
+Each course is comprised of several short modules.
 Most modules are completed by taking a short quiz with a passing score of 85 percent.
 Users can log in and out of the site to complete the course and can retake the quiz to achieve a passing score.

 When the course has been completed, the user can print out a list of modules taken.
 The IRB office can also track who has completed which course.